“Inhale the future, exhale the past.”

-You can practice yoga at home or join a yoga class.
+You can practice yoga at home through online sessions or join yoga sessions in an affordable yoga retreat.
 It is not compulsory for you to do yoga every day.
 But I guarantee you once you start, you will adjust to it and have a hard time leaving it.

 Some of the yoga poses for you to try:

 - Child's pose (a resting posture that can help to release neck, shoulder, and back strain as well as calm the nervous system)